GAM-team/GAM/docs/Chrome-Policies.md

     FALSE: Disable imports of search engines.
     TRUE: Enable imports of search engines.

+chrome.users.InactiveBrowserDeletion: Inactive period for browser deletion.
+  inactiveBrowserTtlDays: TYPE_INT64
+    Number of days.
+Shortening this period can cause more enrolled browsers to be considered inactive and, therefore, be irreversibly deleted.
+Before lowering the value of this policy, make sure you understand the impact.
+The allowable range is 28-730 days.

 chrome.users.IncognitoMode: Incognito mode.
   incognitoModeAvailability: TYPE_ENUM
     AVAILABLE: Allow incognito mode.